-One of the main effects of glucagon-like peptide-1 (GLP-1) is to suppress glucagon secretion.
-GLP-1 is an important hormone produced in the gut and is normally released after eating carbohydrates or fats.
-GLP-1 promotes insulin secretion from pancreatic beta cells, slows gastric emptying, reduces food intake via appetite reduction, and promotes beta cell proliferation.
+One of the main effects of GIP/GLP-1RAs is to suppress glucagon secretion.
+The molecule activates the secretion of GIP and GLP-1 receptors in the lining of the intestines when glucose or nutrients are eaten.
+These stimulate the secretion of insulin from pancreatic beta cells.
+They also regulate food intake control centers in the brain, which slows gastric emptying, reduces food intake via appetite reduction, and promotes beta cell proliferation.

-In patients with type 2 diabetes, GLP-1 concentrations are lower than normal after oral glucose-load intake, which can mean that glucagon goes into overdrive.
-GLP-1 receptor agonists (a receptor agonist blocks the point on a cell’s surface that is programmed to take up a specific molecule) can restore insulin secretory functions, thereby contributing to improvements in glycemic control in diabetic patients
+In patients with living with type 2 diabetes, GIP/GLP-1 concentrations are lower than normal after oral glucose-load intake, which can mean that glucagon goes into overdrive.
+GIP/GLP-1 receptor agonists (a receptor agonist blocks the point on a cell’s surface that is programmed to take up a specific molecule) can restore insulin secretory functions, thereby contributing to managing diabetes through improvements in glycemic control for diabetic patients

-The shared ingredients in semaglutide and tirzepatide (GLP-1 receptor agonists) are man-made versions of the native human GLP-1.
+The shared ingredients in semaglutide and tirzepatide (GIP/GLP-1RAs) are man-made versions of the native human GIP and GLP-1.
 As a bonus, synthetic GLP-1 is resistant to degradation by the body’s natural enzymes, so it remains active for longer.

 Are Mounjaro and Ozempic prescribed weight-loss medications?

-Currently, Ozempic and Mounjaro have only been approved by the FDA as treatments for type 2 diabetes.
+Currently, Ozempic has only been approved by the FDA as treatments for type 2 diabetes.
 Even there, they are regarded as suitable only when the simpler drugs, such as insulin itself or Metformin, together with exercise and diet, are not controlling blood sugar levels.

 Novo Nordisk has taken another route and created a different format of semaglutide, which is marketed as Wegovy.
 Wegovy is an FDA-approved weight-loss drug and can be prescribed for patients who satisfy the definition of obese or overweight with at least one relevant weight-related medical condition such as diabetes or heart disease.
 It has the same generic formula as semaglutide, but the strength of the dose goes higher – up to 2.4 mg per dose, whereas for Ozempic, the maximum dose is 1 mg.